 Recently, I was reading about how the body treats oxidized cholesterol differently from regular cholesterol.
 The oxidized stuff is what you want to minimize.
 US News and World Reports put out Oxidized LDL Cholesterol Linked to Metabolic Syndrome last year which states:

 Higher levels of LDL cholesterol “packets” that have undergone oxidation are associated with an increased risk of developing metabolic syndrome, a constellation of conditions that can lead to heart attack and stroke, a new study finds.

 A similar relationship was found for the individual components of metabolic syndrome, with people with the highest oxidized LDL cholesterol levels twice as likely to develop abdominal obesity, high blood fat and high blood sugar levels, the study found.

 I like eggs.
 What does this mean?
-From Dr. Allan Spreen via an email alert on April 3, 2003 (source: June Russell):
+From Dr. Allan Spreen via an email alert on April 3, 2003 (source: June Russell site now offline):